 The best known site at Wadi el-Hudi was named “Site 9” by Ahmed Fakhry.
 It dates to the Middle Kingdom (c.
 2000 to 1700 BCE) and was likely founded during the reign of Senwosret I. It includes a rectangular settlement, amethyst mine, and areas for refining amethyst in the middle of a flat wadi bed.
-Walls in the settlement were constructed from small stacked boulders taken locally from the site’s surface and from the debris of the mining operations.
+Walls in the settlement were constructed from small stacked boulders taken from the surface and from the debris of the mining operations.
 The settlement includes three major structural sections, which Ian Shaw labelled Areas A, B, and C. Area A in the southwest corner consists of two extremely well-constructed buildings that may have acted as housing, administrative, and storage areas for high officials.
 Area B is on the eastern side of the settlement and was an extension that was built onto Site 9 by a later expedition that reused the site.
-Based on its plan, Area B was an administrative storage area, which we hope to investigate in a future season.
+Its shape includes an administrative storage area, which we hope to investigate in a future season.
 Area C is mostly an open court with small structures in the middle of the settlement; these were likely utilitarian, multi-purposed areas.
-There is evidence that stelae (inscribed stones) had once been present at Site 9.
+There is evidence that stelae had once been present at Site 9.
 Ahmed Fakhry discovered a few stelae there that he transported to the Aswan Museum.
 Because no natural large boulders exist at Site 9 on which to carve inscriptions, inscriptions would have been only on free standing stelae.
-Since they would have been visible and portable, these have disappeared over the last 4000 years or been brought to museums during the last century.
+Since they would have been visible and portable, these have disappeared or been brought to museums over the last 4000 years.